 What’s happening?
 The failure to develop a market for carbon capture and storage (CCS) is resulting in a lack of capacity of underground storage space for CO2 in the face of growing demand from net-zero commitments, according to the University of Edinburgh’s Stuart Haszeldine.
 (Reuters)

 Why does this matter?
 Company net-zero plans are all the rage right now, with an increasing number of firms pledging to zero out their emissions at some point around mid-century to help combat climate change.

 How does CCS work?
-By using chemicals to literally strip CO2 out of power plant exhaust gases, or from the air itself, captured CO2 can be pumped underground and locked away from the atmosphere, where it would otherwise contribute to warming the Earth.
+By using chemicals to literally strip CO2 out of power plant exhaust gases, or from the air itself, captured CO2 can be pumped underground and locked away from the atmosphere.

 By some conservative estimates, in order to meet the Paris Agreement’s goal of limiting temperature rises to 1.5C on pre-industrial levels, around a billion tonnes of CO2 needs to be taken out of the atmosphere every year by 2025.
 Other estimates put this at 800 million tonnes a year by 2030, growing to 2.8 billion tonnes by 2050.